zmaproductautomationai

 For each run, Figgy works through pieces like:

-- Send with the right shape — Figgy supports templates suited to email and to SMS (shorter copy for text).
+• Send with the right shape — Figgy supports templates suited to email and SMS (shorter copy when you’re on text).

 The screenshot matters beyond decoration: it gives the recipient something concrete to react to—where Zillow got a photo, whether square footage looks off, or how the estimate compares to their mental model—so the reply rate is often about the data, not a generic “checking in.”